MkDay/Post-Collection/Measure-Distance-Between-Two-Points-In-An-Image-Using-JavsScript-Post.md

 ```

-This is the live demo @CodePen.
+Below is the live demo @CodePen.

 {}

-**NOTE:** **_Since this project is only to practice coding so it might not work correctly within the smaller viewports._**
+**NOTE:**
+**_This project described above only can be used for practicing purposes, so it might not cover all the cases which come with real web projects such as, responsiveness, browser compatibility._**

 ### Conclusion

-Congrats! we're done with the project, now only remains is measure the distance between your favorite stars!
+Congrats! we have finished with the project and, now only remains is to measure the distance between your favorite stars!

 So count stars, measure distance and have fun.

-PS: if you really enjoy this article, you can support me at [ko-fi](https://ko-fi.com/mkdaycode).
-I always appreciate your support, it really encourages me to keep going.
+PS: if you enjoy this article, you can support me at [ko-fi](https://ko-fi.com/mkdaycode).
+I always appreciate your support and, it encourages me to keep going.

 Happy Coding!